philthephatman/awesome-hacking-lists/hackwith.md

 - [LiMEaide](https://github.com/kd8bny/LiMEaide) - A python application designed to remotely dump RAM of a Linux client and create a volatility profile for later analysis on your local host.
 - [CVE-2017-8759](https://github.com/bhdresh/CVE-2017-8759) - Exploit toolkit CVE-2017-8759 - v1.0 is a handy python script which provides pentesters and security researchers a quick and effective way to test Microsoft .NET Framework RCE.
 It could generate a malicious RTF file and deliver metasploit / meterpreter / other payload to victim without any complex configuration.
 - [PyExfil](https://github.com/ytisf/PyExfil) - A Python Package for Data Exfiltration
-- [xerosploit](https://github.com/LionSec/xerosploit) - Efficient and advanced man in the middle framework
 - [operative-framework](https://github.com/graniet/operative-framework) - This is a framework based on fingerprint action, this tool is used for get information on  a website or a enterprise target with multiple modules (Viadeo search,Linkedin search, Reverse email whois, Reverse ip whois, SQL file forensics ...)
 - [JoomlaScan](https://github.com/drego85/JoomlaScan) - A free software to find the components installed in Joomla CMS, built out of the ashes of Joomscan.
 - [domain_analyzer](https://github.com/eldraco/domain_analyzer) - Analyze the security of any domain by finding all the information possible.
 Made in python.